 - To arrange a consultation meeting by appointment, send e-mail with a few proposed times

 Behrooz Parhami (PhD in computer science from University of California, Los Angeles, 1973) is Professor of Electrical and Computer Engineering, and former Associate Dean for Academic Personnel, College of Engineering, at University of California, Santa Barbara.
 He has research interests in computer arithmetic, parallel processing, and dependable computing.
 In his previous position with Sharif (formerly Arya-Mehr) University of Technology in Tehran, Iran (1974-88), he was also involved in educational planning, curriculum development, standardization efforts, technology transfer, and various editorial responsibilities, including a five-year term as Editor of Computer Report, a Persian-language computing periodical.
-His technical publications include over 270 papers in peer-reviewed journals and international conferences, a Persian-language textbook, and an English/Persian glossary of computing terms.
+His technical publications include over 280 papers in peer-reviewed journals and international conferences, a Persian-language textbook, and an English/Persian glossary of computing terms.
 Among his publications are three textbooks on parallel processing (Plenum, 1999), computer arithmetic (Oxford, 2000; 2nd ed.
 2010), and computer architecture (Oxford, 2005).
 Professor Parhami is a Life Fellow of IEEE, a Fellow of IET, a Chartered Fellow of the British Computer Society, a member of the Association for Computing Machinery and American Society for Engineering Education, and a Distinguished Member of the Informatics Society of Iran for which he served as a founding member and President during 1979-84.
-Professor Parhami has been serving on the editorial board of IEEE Trans.
-Computers since 2009.
-He previously served as Associate Editor of IEEE Trans.
-Parallel and Distributed Systems and as a member of the editorial board for International J. Parallel, Emergent and Distributed Systems.
+Professor Parhami has served on the editorial boards of IEEE Trans.
+Computers (2009-14), IEEE Trans.
+Parallel and Distributed Systems (2006-10), and International J. Parallel, Emergent and Distributed Systems (2006-12).
 He also chaired IEEE's Iran Section (1977-86), received the IEEE Centennial Medal in 1984, and was honored with a most-cited paper award from J. Parallel & Distributed Computing in 2010.
 His consulting activities cover the design of high-performance digital systems and associated intellectual property issues.

 Behrooz Parhami is Professor of Electrical and Computer Engineering, and former Associate Dean for Academic Personnel, College of Engineering, at University of California, Santa Barbara.
 Professor Parhami received his BS degree from Tehran University and MS degree from Oregon State University, both in electrical engineering, in 1968 and 1970, respectively.
 He served as Acting Assistant Professor at University of California, Los Angeles, for 1.5 years after obtaining his PhD degree in computer science from that institution in 1973.
 From 1974 to 1988, Professor Parhami was with Sharif (formerly Arya-Mehr) University of Technology in Tehran, Iran, where he carried out research in various aspects of computer architecture and was also instrumental in national projects in technology transfer, educational planning, curriculum development, and standardization.
 He was the principal founder of the Informatics Society of Iran and served as its first President and Editor-in-Chief for 5 years, while at the same time guiding the IEEE Iran Section through a turbulent decade.
 He made numerous contributions to adapting computer technology to the needs of Persian-language computing and user interfaces and is recognized as a pioneer in this area.

 Professor Parhami has published textbooks on parallel processing (Plenum, 1999), computer arithmetic (Oxford, 2000; 2nd ed.
-2010), and computer architecture (Oxford, 2005), along with over 270 technical papers in peer-reviewed journals and international conferences.
+2010), and computer architecture (Oxford, 2005), along with over 280 technical papers in peer-reviewed journals and international conferences.
 He is a Life Fellow of IEEE, a Fellow of the Institution of Engineering and Technology, a Chartered Fellow of the British Computer Society, a member of ACM, a member of the American Society for Engineering Education, and a Distinguished Member of the Informatics Society of Iran.
-Professor Parhami has been serving on the editorial board of IEEE Trans.
-Computers since 2009.
-He previously served as Associate Editor of IEEE Trans.
-Parallel and Distributed Systems and as a member of the editorial board for International J. Parallel, Emergent and Distributed Systems.
+Professor Parhami has served on the editorial boards of IEEE Trans.
+Computers (2009-14), IEEE Trans.
+Parallel and Distributed Systems (2006-10), and International J. Parallel, Emergent and Distributed Systems (2006-12).
 He received the IEEE Centennial Medal in 1984 and was honored with a most-cited paper award from J. Parallel & Distributed Computing in 2010.
 His consulting activities revolve around the design and evaluation of high-performance digital systems, including intellectual property considerations and use of massive parallelism.

 Graduate admission to UCSB/ECE is highly competitive.
 We receive hundreds of applications and thousands of inquiries each year.
 Most inquiries and applications are from international students of whom we can admit a relatively small number, given the limited availability of financial aid for such applicants.
 Thus, even though Professor Parhami has a general policy of responding to every correspondence or e-mail message, he has made an exception to messages from prospective graduate applicants who typically seek "an assessment of their chances of being admitted or receiving financial aid"; he regretfully must delete all such messages.
 As a rule, graduate applicants should direct their inquiries to the ECE Department Graduate Admissions Office (for contact information, follow the academic departments link at http://www.graddiv.ucsb.edu and select ECE under "Departments & Programs").
 It is, however, appropriate to contact Professor Parhami, after you have formally applied, to indicate your research interests or desire to work with him.
 Keep such messages brief and to-the-point, including a short paragraph stating your main interests.
 Do not attach a resume or details of activities/projects.
 If Professor Parhami finds your work of interest, he will examine your application file and may make a positive recommendation to the admissions committee.
 Such a recommendation may influence the committee's decision to grant admission or financial aid.